shibi27/animal-detection-yolov8/README.md

-Animal Detection Using YOLOv8
+🐾 Animal Detection Using YOLOv8

-This project implements object detection for animals using YOLOv8 and a custom dataset.
-It trains a YOLOv8 model, validates it, and performs inference on test images.
+Detect and classify animals in images using YOLOv8 and a custom dataset.
+This project trains a YOLOv8 model, evaluates its performance, and performs inference on test images with bounding boxes and confidence scores.

-Table of Contents

-Overview

-Installation

-Dataset

-Training

-Validation

-Inference

-Results

-License

-Overview

-This project uses the Roboflow API to download a custom animal dataset and train a YOLOv8 model for object detection.
-It also supports inference on new images and displays bounding boxes with class labels and confidence scores.
+🌟 Features

+✅ Detect multiple animal species in images

+✅ Custom dataset from Roboflow

+✅ Training with YOLOv8 (PyTorch backend)

+✅ High mAP detection with bounding boxes and confidence

+✅ Easy inference on Google Drive images

+📸 Demo

+Here’s an example of predictions:

+Bounding boxes with animal class names and confidence scores.

-Installation
+🛠️ Installation

-Install the required Python packages:
+Clone this repository and install dependencies:

 !pip install roboflow
 !pip install ultralytics opencv-python matplotlib